Selling on FB Marketplace - 16 Key Considerations for Higher Conversions

 Also read: 25 Proven Ways To Reduce eCommerce Shipping Costs

 Once you confirm the order, you must ship the item within 3 business days.
-This is crucial—Facebook's system will automatically cancel the order if you don’t mark it as shipped, regardless of any prior agreements made with the buyer.
+This is crucial if you're applying this as one of your selling strategies on FB Marketplace.
+Facebook's system will automatically cancel the order if you don’t mark it as shipped, regardless of any prior agreements made with the buyer.

 So, it’s not just about shipping the item on time; you also need to mark it as shipped and enter the tracking number in the system.
 This keeps both parties in the loop and ensures that the buyer has visibility on their order's progress.